---

 id: "agent-ready-web-standard"

-description: "Technical standard for agent-ready websites: raw content, metadata schemas, llms.txt, JSON APIs, discovery, trust signals, hashes, and change feeds."
+description: "Technical standard for agent-ready websites: raw content at canonical URLs, metadata schemas, llms.txt, JSON APIs, CORS, discovery, trust signals, hashes, change feeds, and usage policy."

 status: "draft"